johnnybravo202020/Horsing-Around/readme.md

 ##### Windows
 Open a new command prompt as administrator from the project directory.
 `pip install -r requirements.txt`

+### Testing
+There are two tpyes of tests, first one is local and the other one is web tests.
+Local tests use the data in the local sqlite database, and web tests are done to make sure the web site is not updated and data can still scrapped correctly.
+Local tests are really fast but web tests are not so much since they download html's from the web.

+##### Local: `python manage.py test scrapper.tests.local`
+##### Web  : `python manage.py test scrapper.tests.web`

 ### Running
 Make sure you run the tests for to make sure scrappers are working.
 Run `python manage.py test --exe` and if you see "OK"